Ring counter: Applications

 Early applications of ring counters were as frequency prescalers (e.g. for Geiger counter and such instruments), as counters to count pattern occurrences in cryptanalysis (e.g. in the Heath Robinson codebreaking machine and the Colossus computer), and as accumulator counter elements for decimal arithmetic in computers and calculators, using either bi-quinary (as in the Colossus) or ten-state one-hot (as in the ENIAC) representations.

 Straight ring counters generate fully decoded one-hot codes to that are often used to enable a specific action in each state of a cyclic control cycle.
 One-hot codes can also be decoded from a Johnson counter, using one gate for each state.

 Besides being an efficient alternative way to generate one-hot codes and frequency pre-scalers, a Johnson counter is also a simple way to encode a cycle of an even number of states that can be asynchronously sampled without glitching, since only one bit changes at a time, as in a Gray code.
 Early computer mice used up–down (bidirectional) 2-bit Johnson or Gray encodings to indicate motion in each of the two dimensions, though in mice those codes were not usually generated by rings of flip-flops (but instead by electro-mechanical or optical quadrature encoders).
 A 2-bit Johnson code and a 2-bit Gray code are identical, while for 3 or more bits Gray and Johnson codes are different.
-In the 5-bit case, the code is the same as the Libaw–Craig code for decimal digits.
+In the 5-bit case, the Johnson counter's code is the same as the Libaw–Craig code for decimal digits, from "a non-counting decimal- coded shaft digitizer".

 A walking ring counter, also called a Johnson counter, and a few resistors can produce a glitch-free approximation of a sine wave.

 When combined with an adjustable prescaler, this is perhaps the simplest numerically-controlled oscillator.